Kauzok/AmpV2/README.md

 ## Amp
 - WIP Amp, a melee/range hybrid who fights with electromagnetic attacks.
-Original name battlemage, will adjust other name tokens later.
-Updated for SoTV
 ## Skills To Do
 - Stormblade
   - Fix checkroll behavior in multiplayer